simeononsecurity/simeononsecurity.ch/content/articles/software-testing-strategies-manual-vs-automated/index.en.md

 ## Conclusion

-In conclusion, both **manual testing** and **automated testing** have their own merits and drawbacks.
+Wrapping up, both **manual testing** and **automated testing** have their own merits and drawbacks.
 The choice between the two depends on various factors such as project requirements, budget, timelines, and the type of software being tested.

 Manual testing is well-suited for exploratory testing, validating the user experience, and scenarios that require adaptability and human intuition.
 It provides valuable insights into the software application but can be time-consuming and resource-intensive.